pyhys/minimalmodbus/trunk/README.txt

 In Modbus RTU, the request message is sent from the master in this format::

     Slave address [1 Byte], Function code [1 Byte], Payload data [0 to 252 Bytes], CRC [2 Bytes].

+For the function code, the allowed range is 1 to 127 (in decimal).

 The CRC is a cyclic redundacy check code, for error checking of the message.
 The response from the client is similar, but with another payload data.